-In the immigration context, it's a different matter.
-Though expungement may seems like a blessing, given that a criminal conviction can prevent a foreign national from entering the United States or cause a foreign national to be deported from the United States, it doesn't necessarily work the way you’d expect.
-For immigration purposes a criminal conviction will always exist, no matter whether a court expunges your record or not.
+In the immigration context, however, it's a different matter.
+Though expungement might seem like a blessing, given that a criminal conviction can prevent a foreign national from entering the United States or cause a foreign national to be deported from the United States, it doesn't necessarily work that way.
+For immigration purposes a criminal conviction will always exist, expunged or not.

-That said, even if you do have a criminal record – expunged, sealed, or not – you may still be able to immigrate to the United States.
+That said, if you do have a criminal record, you might still be able to immigrate to the United States.
 It depends on such factors as the facts or your case, the nature of the crime, and the sentence.

-If you have been convicted of a crime in either your home country or the U.S., you may be "inadmissible" to the United States.
-Being inadmissible means that even if you qualify for a visa or green card, immigration officials can still refuse to let you enter the country because of some condition in your past.
-Even if your criminal record is expunged, you may still be found inadmissible because of your conviction.
+If you have been convicted of a crime in either your home country or the U.S., you might be "inadmissible" to the United States.
+Being inadmissible means that even if you meet the basic qualifications for a visa or green card, immigration officials can or must still refuse to let you enter the country because of some condition in your past.
+Even if your criminal record is expunged, you might still be found inadmissible because of your conviction.

 However, immigration law provides various "waivers" of inadmissibility.
 If you apply for and are granted a waiver, then you will be allowed to enter the U.S. notwithstanding your criminal conviction.

-To obtain a nonimmigrant waiver (that is, a waiver that allows you to obtain a nonimmigrant visa such as a B visa or an H-1B visa to enter the U.S.), you must prove to the U.S. government that your entry would not threaten the country or its citizens.
+To obtain a nonimmigrant waiver (which allows you to obtain a nonimmigrant, temporary visa such as a B-1 or B-2 visitor visa or an H-1B visa to enter the U.S.), you must prove to the U.S. government that your entry would not threaten the country or its citizens.
 To do so, you must file a waiver application that addresses the following three criteria: